 About the Tip

 Clients are in your hands – literally.
 It’s up to you to make clients at ease.
-Otherwise, no matter how effectiveness the treatment first time clients may be reluctant to return to what was an uncomfortable situation for them.
+Otherwise, no matter how effective the treatment, first-time clients may be reluctant to return to an uncomfortable situation.